 The movement of the tides is the focus of a kinetic energy device called the Sea Dragon.
 They are underwater kites or gliders with a wingspan of nearly 5 meters (16 feet) and swim in the tides in eight-at-a-time "squadrons" at a depth of 40 meters, generating enough the energy to power 50-70 houses at a time.

 The Faroe Islands, with only 50.000 inhabitants, are an autonomous Danish archipelago that lies between Iceland and the Shetlands.
 It would seem like a simple place to reach a zero emissions target.
 It is not so.

 With the North Atlantic climate and little land to build wind turbines, it is hydroelectricity that provides over 40% of the island's energy supplies.

-È Minesto, a spin-off from parent company and (former) carmaker Saab, who developed these “tidal kites,” which work by using the lifting power of the tide somewhat like an airplane.
+È Minnesota, a spin-off from parent company and (former) carmaker Saab, who developed these "tidal kites," which operate using the lifting power of the tide somewhat like an airplane.

 How the Sea Dragons of the Faroe Islands work

 The kite it's direct from a control system and rudders while anchored to the sea floor by a cable, with the turbine experiencing a flow of water many times greater than the actual speed of movement.

 The turbine transfers energy to the generator, which transmits electricity through a wire to a ground station.

 Tidal kites operate in tandem with the marine environment in predictable ways and have minimal environmental effect, even on small islands like the Faroes where there isn't much land other than to house the "receiving station".

 A world kite